mjfactor/ai-prompts/README.md

 ### Web Development
 - **React/Next.js with shadcn/ui** (`react-nextjs-shadcn`)
   - Modern React development with Next.js, TypeScript, TailwindCSS, and shadcn/ui
-  - Includes theming support and accessibility guidelines

-*More languages will be added as templates are provided*
+  - Copilot prompt to not define theme and style in inline but use the global.css *More languages will be added as templates are provided*